 Bloodhound Zeus, a new addition to the Jefferson County Sheriff’s Office in Missouri, led responders to a man who had been missing for 2 days after being swept away by floodwaters.
 Zeus, a human scent discriminate bloodhound trained to follow a person’s unique scent, just started his new job for the JCSO K-9 Unit.
-Zeus and his new handler, Jefferson County Sheriff’s Deputy, Derek Richards, were both trained at the Scent Evidence K9 Training Headquarters in Bolivar, TN.
-The is the second life-saving for Zeus and Richards!
+Zeus and his new handler, Jefferson County Sheriff’s Deputy, Derek Richards, were both trained at the Scent Evidence K9 Training Headquarters.
+This is the second life-saving for Zeus and Richards!

 JEFFERSON CITY, Mo.
 (KMOV.com) — A 64-year-old man was found alive two days after being swept away by flood waters.

 Fenton native Daniel Conrad was found May 23 by a Jefferson County Sheriff’s Office canine unit, having been trapped beneath the Highway 141 overpass near his home.